-I personally use the Breville BCG450XL Conical Burr Grinder.
+I started out with the Breville BCG450XL Conical Burr Grinder.
 At $170.00, I think there are better coffee grinders out there.
-I bought mine at a resale shop for… $7.00 and it has definitely been worth that.
-It has a compact size that easily fits under my cabinets.
-The grind quality is pretty good, although I don’t have another grinder in this price point to directly compare it to.
-The main issue I have with the BCG450XL is the fact that it tends to jam if I use very lightly roasted beans.
+I bought mine at a resale shop for… $7.00 and it was definitely worth that.
+It has a compact size and fit easily under my cabinets.
+The grind quality was pretty good although it tended to jam if I used very lightly roasted beans.

 The Hario Slim Mill is popular and inexpensive.
 I use it all the time and I love it.
 The Slim Mill has compact design and is made out of durable plastic.
 It has survived the rigors of a week of loaded touring on my bicycle and I bring it to work with me everyday with some coffee in case I want to make a drip brew there.

 Hario also makes the Skerton Coffee Mill.
 It is slightly larger in size and comes with a glass container to catch the coffee after it is ground.
 The nice thing about the Skerton is that it will fit on top of a mason jar when you inevitably break the glass piece.